tiny-pilot/style-guides/README.md

 TinyPilot's style guides mostly inherit from other established style guides and make changes where we've felt the parent guide lacks specificity or makes a choice that's poorly suited for TinyPilot's work.

+## Pull requests

+Pull requests (PRs)

+Focus on the why rather than the how.

+Should introduce the reader to

+If there were implementation decisions, include them.

+### Titles

+* Aim for fewer than 80 characters
+  * This is a soft limit, but it's better to be succinct
+* Use imperative mood ("Refactor input handling") rather than descriptive ("Refactors input handling")
+* Use sentence casing.
+* Omit trailing punctuation.
+* Omit prefixes like "(chore)" or "(fix)".

+### Descriptions

+Pull request descriptions

+The PR description can introduce the reader .
+The PR description is a description of the *change* rather than the code.
+If there's context the reader needs to understand the code, the code itself should provide that context.
+After the code is merged, it should make sense to people who haven't read the pull request description.

 ## Python

 - Base Guide: [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)